sachin-source/ai-engineer-agentic-track-course/WEEK3/NOTES.md

 CrewAI uses the super simple framework - **LiteLLM** under the hood to interface with almost any LLM; set keys in .env file

 ### Memory - more perspective
+- Short-Term memory : Temporarily stores recent interactions and outcomes using RAG, enabling agents to access relevant information during the current executions

 ## Installation and project setup
 - Install crewAI using UV - **uv tool install crewai**